 Students newly admitted to the Graduate School receive from the university registrar information on creating a WUSTL Key that is used to register for courses online via WebSTAC during open registration periods.
 All registrations require online approval by the student's faculty adviser and are monitored by the Graduate School.

 Full-time students register for 9-12 hours per semester.
-Master's students who have completed their course work and need additional time to complete other degree requirements will be registered for LGS 9000 Full-time Graduate Research/Study.
+Master's students who have completed their courses and need additional time to complete other degree requirements will be registered for LGS 9000 Full-time Graduate Research/Study.

 Credit-conferring grades for students in the Graduate School are these: A, outstanding; B, good; C, conditional (an A, B or C grade may be modified by a plus or minus); S, satisfactory; and U, unsatisfactory (used almost exclusively for credit hours earned by doing research).
 Other grades are F, failing; N, not submitted yet; X, final examination missed; and I, incomplete.
 The mark of I becomes a permanent part of the student's record after the lapse of one calendar year unless the program in which the mark was assigned requests an extension of time.